 If you make and enjoy this recipe, please leave a rating below.
 And better yet – leave me a comment to tell me how you got on, or just say hi – I LOVE hearing from you.
 Follow me on Instagram, Facebook or Pinterest to see more of my everyday recipes and wellness tips.

-Roasted Sunchoke and Sage Soup
+Sunchoke Soup Recipe